Building a Half Hull Model

-This three day intensive course on building a Half Hull Model covers boat drafting terminology, an understanding of boat lines and gives a basic survey of different hull designs.
+This four day intensive course on building a Half Hull Model covers boat drafting terminology, an understanding of boat lines and gives a basic survey of different hull designs.
 Each student will go home with a beautiful Half Hull model of a design supplied by the school.
 It’s possible for a student to create a model of their own boat if pre-established requirements (supplied at registration), are met.

 Tuition and class size: $700 - Four day course.
 The minimum number of students for the class to run is 2 to a maximum of 6 students.